 Mike Salta who had acquired the Pontiac franchise on what was now Long Beach Boulevard, purchase Ridings Cadillac in 1975 and changed the name to Coast Cadillac.
 Even though the store was right next door to Mike Salta Pontiac, he immediately began searching for a spot that was “in-between the doctors living in the estates and the Hospital”.
 In 1977 he moved Coast Cadillac to its current location on the corner of Redondo Ave and Willow Street.

 In 2001, Mike sold the store to Sonic Automotive, one of the first “publicly held” dealership operators in the country.
 Sonic performed an exquisite remodel of the building in 2003 which removed the old low-slung roof line and replaced it with beautiful Indiana limestone.
-Now, looking more like a Ritz Carlton than a dealership, the store has gone full-circle… Jim Willingham (who had became Mike Salta’s partner in 1992, placing then struggling franchises Buick, Pontiac and GMC together in one store in neighboring Signal Hill) is joined by his new partners Ron Charron and myself, Brad Willingham.
+Now, looking more like a Ritz Carlton than a dealership, the store has gone full-circle… Jim Willingham (who had became Mike Salta’s partner in 1992, placing then struggling franchises Buick, Pontiac and GMC together in one store in neighboring Signal Hill) is joined by his new partners Ron Charron and his son Brad Willingham.
 We have re-christened the beautiful location Boulevard Cadillac and are starting the new era of General Motors and continuing the great customer service for the rebirth of the new Standard of the World.